Visitor Center and Surrounding Gardens

 This shaded pathway winding south from the Visitor Center to the Marlese Lowe Gourley Island Garden.
 It displays flowering trees with an emphasis on dogwoods (Cornus spp.) adaptable to our region.

 Powell Gardens’ magnolia collection named in honor of past Director of Horticulture, Alan Branhagen, is nationally recognized by the American Public Gardens Association, and certified by the North American Plant Collections Consortium (NAPCC).
-The Magnolia Walk features many of the collection including ‘Holland Rose’, ‘Rose Marie’, ‘Gold Cup’, and ‘March Till Frost’.
+The Magnolia Walk features many of the collection including cultivars such as ‘Holland Rose’, ‘Simple Pleasures’ and ‘Emma Cook’.
+And species/varieties such as Magnolia kobus var. borealis, Magnolia tripetala, and Magnolia x soulangeana (Saucer magnolias) ‘Amabilis’,’Grace Mcdade’, and ‘Alexandrina’.